-- Debt securities that are determined to have low credit risk at the reporting date; and - Other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.
+- Debt securities that are determined to have low credit risk at the reporting date; and d.
+Impairment of financial assets (Continued)

+- Other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.